Self-compassion: it’s unpopular & we’re doing it wrong!

 3. MINDFULNESS

-noticing our difficult thoughts and feelings; not drowning in them and not the other extreme – ignoring or suppressing them.
+– A non-judgmental noticing of our difficult thoughts and feelings; not drowning in them but not the other extreme – ignoring or suppressing them.
 The latter predicts PTSD.

 I found a lovely example of how we can be so well-intentioned yet non-compassionate towards our friends in a book; specifically in ‘Saturday Night Live’ actor Rachel Dratch’s hilarious auto-bio, ‘A girl walks into a bar.’
 Here the excerpt …